G3TXQ

 Firstly we need to understand something about "conjugate matching".
 I guess most folk are familiar with the "Maximum Power Transfer" theorem which says that if a source has a source resistance of R we can extract the maximum power from it if we provide a load of resistance R. Perhaps less well known is how the theorem applies when the source impedance is a combination of resistance and reactance instead of being purely resistive.

 The sketch on the right shows just such a situation, where the source has an impedance of 50+j100.
-Without working through a complete mathematical proof we can see intuitively that for maximum power transfer the reactance of the source needs to be "cancelled" be an equal-but-opposite reactance in the load, and that the resistive components must still be equal.
+Without working through a complete mathematical proof we can see intuitively that for maximum power transfer the reactance of the source needs to be "cancelled" by an equal-but-opposite reactance in the load, and that the resistive components must still be equal.
 In other words if the source impedance is R+jX the load impedance needs to be R-jX; we then say that we have a "conjugate match".

 Conjugate match